SaltFef/SaltAI-Academy/docs/index.md

 # Welcome to Salt

 !!! note
-    This documentation is a work in progress.
+    Boom!
+WIP Doc.
 Check back soon for more details!
 We are actively working on documenting all of our nodes and features.

 <img src="/images/index.jpg" alt="Salt">